Do You Need to Take the Personal Protective Equipment (PPE) Course?

 We've designed our Personal Protective Equipment course with your time in mind.
 Log in and out of this self-paced class as you need and all of your progress will be saved right where you left off.
 With NET, you can complete your training at your own convenience.

-• Download your e-certificate immediately upon completing the course while the wallet card certificates arrive by mail.
+Download your e-certificate immediately upon completing the course.

-• Access U.S.-based phone or email support throughout the course.
+Access phone, email or Live Chat support throughout the course.

 Course Features

-The Personal Protective Equipment course consists of a full-length video featuring over 25 interactive animations and award-winning content with audio narration.
-Students complete self-grading quizzes and a final exam.
-An OSHA Study Timer tracks your study time and allows you to start and stop as needed.
+The Personal Protective Equipment course consists of a full-length video featuring interactive animations and content with audio narration.
+Students complete quizzes and a final exam, allowing you to start and stop as needed.

 Course Content